kkarpieszuk/wpml-fp-manual/README.md

   ]
 ];
 ```
-and you wnat to obtain `baz` you can use:
+and you want to obtain `baz` you can use:
 ```
 $value = Obj::pathOr( 'not found', [ 'foo', 'bar' ], $data ); // returns 'baz'
 ```